Years involved in industry: 85

 Category : Pioneer

-George Schofield is the only surviving ‘Pioneer’ to be inducted into Victorian greyhound racing’s Hall of Fame and, quite remarkably, the 91 year old continues to contribute to the sport today through his work as a canine chiropractor.
-Working from a shed on his property located 30 minutes north of Melbourne in Yuroke, Schofield’s talents aren’t limited to the greyhound industry.
-People drive for miles to have George run his healing hands over their injured domestic pets.
+Working from a shed on his property located 30 minutes north of Melbourne in Yuroke, Schofield’s talents weren’t limited to the greyhound industry.
+People would drive for miles to have George run his healing hands over their injured domestic pets.
 “I love to see [injured] dogs get better, especially little paralysed ones.
 When I see a dog that can’t move, and then watch it get up and walk away it is better than all the money in the world”, George said when inducted into GRV’s Hall of Fame in 2009.

-Schofield has been applying his chiropractic skills for over 50 years.
-He works six days a week from 10am – 4.40pm, having Tuesdays off to “tidy things up around the place”, and even these days it is not uncommon to have to queue in line for up to an hour for his services.
+Schofield had been applying his chiropractic skills for over 50 years.
+He worked six days a week from 10am – 4.40pm, having Tuesdays off to “tidy things up around the place”, and even in his later years it was not uncommon to have to queue in line for up to an hour for his services.
 “I’ve checked all different types of animals.
 It’s something that comes naturally to me.
 At first I didn’t charge people.
 Then I went from charging nothing to charging a silver coin, then from a silver coin to one dollar and then from one dollar to 10 dollars”, he said.

 Schofield’s contribution to greyhound racing stems far wider than his chiropractic brilliance.
 However, he has been involved in virtually every aspect of the sport, including spending a combined total of 56 years as an administrator, 32 of which were as the Executive of the Greyhound Owners, Trainers & Breeders Association [GOTBA].
 “Some wild men had greyhounds when I first got into the sport.
 I always wanted to get into the administration side of things for the betterment of greyhound racing”, said Schofield.